DanielSan-01/DanielSan-01/readme.md

 ##  Projects

 ### [CS inventory tracker](https://www.csinvtracker.com)
-My first fullstack application, for cs2 players where they can track and analyse their ingame inventory, item purchase planner and loadout cooker.
+My first fullstack application, for cs2 players where they can track and analyse their ingame inventory.
+The solution also includes item purchase planner and loadout cooker.
 Using steam API, user can log in and import their inventory.
-Site is not affiliated with valve.
+Site is not affiliated with Valve.

  ##Core features
    - auto fetch profile (inventory, avatar and displayname)